 The second definition does not imply this: instead, it only guarantees that individuals existing in a population will always be ranked the same way relative to one another.
-If the evolutionary system uses a non-parametric selection procedure, then this second definition is sufficient to guarantee that individuals with a coevolved subjective fitness measure will be selected in the exact same way that they would if they were selected $\mathcal{R}$ .
-That is, the coevolutionary procedure is at least guaranteed to follow the same trajectory as some traditional evolutionary procedure which uses a nonparametric selection mechanism.
+If the evolutionary system uses a non-parametric selection procedure, then this second definition is sufficient to guarantee that individuals with a coevolved subjective fitness measure will be selected in the exact same way that they would if they were selected with the objective ranking function \mathcal{R} .
+That is, the coevolutionary procedure is at least guaranteed to follow the same trajectory as some traditional evolutionary procedure which uses nonparametric selection.